Donegal father jailed for 11 years for repeated rape of daughter

 Maurice Lafferty (50) of Corcullen, Castlefin, Donegal, pleaded guilty at the Central Criminal Court to raping his daughter Annie Lafferty at his home on dates between November 1st, 2010 and June 30th, 2011.

-Gda Sgt Dorian said that on a night in November, 2010, Lafferty came into his then seventeen year old daughter’s bedroom.
+Gda Sgt Dorian said that on a night in November, 2010, Lafferty came into his then 17-year-old daughter’s bedroom.
 “You’re my good little girl, you’re the only one I can trust,” Lafferty said to her.

 He started to grope her and said he wanted to “show how much I love you”.